10 – Flower King Of Flies

-The Nice were a progressive rock band formed in the late 1960’s that played an important role in the history of Progressive Rock.
-The band was first formed in 1967 by Keith Emerson, Lee Jackson, David O’List and Brian Davison.
-Some of the band members had been originally part of a band called Gary Farr and the T-Bones.
+The Nice was a progressive rock band formed in the late 1960s that played an important role in the history of Progressive Rock.
+The band was first formed in 1967 by Keith Emerson, Lee Jackson, David O’List, and Brian Davison.
+Some band members had been initially part of a band called Gary Farr and the T-Bones.
 However, circumstances led to the eventual formation of The Nice.

-The Nice released their first album in 1967 entitled The Thoughts of Emerlist Davjack.
-A year later they released their sophomore album Ars Longa Vita Brevis in 1968.
+The Nice released their first album in 1967, entitled The Thoughts of Emerlist Davjack.
+A year later, they released their sophomore album Ars Longa Vita Brevis in 1968.
 An album titled Everything As Nice As Mother Makes It was released in 1969.
-In the U.K. the album was simply titled The Nice.
-The band The Nice released their final album Five Bridges in 1970 before Keith Emerson broke up the band to form Emerson Lake & Palmer.
-In between studio albums and after the band broke up. there was also a series of live albums and compilations.
+In the U.K., the album was titled The Nice.
+The band The Nice released their final album, Five Bridges, in 1970 before Keith Emerson broke up the band to form Emerson Lake & Palmer in between studio albums and after the band broke up.
+There was also a series of live albums and compilations.

 Our 10 Essential Songs of The Nice list looks to define some of the band’s most intense moments from their live and studio catalog.
 This one should knock you out!